Abortion in Belarus

 Once a popular method of birth control, abortions exceeded live births two-to-one in 1995.
 The rate had fallen by over 75%, with abortions numbering 42,000 (or 39% of the live birth rate) in 2008.

 As of 2010, the abortion rate was 14.7 abortions per 1000 women aged 15–44 years.

+Like many countries in Eastern Europe, Belarus's population has been falling since the end of the Cold War.
+To combat this, the Belarus government passed legislation in 2014 allowing doctors to refuse to conduct abortions. and gives benefits to encourage people to have more children.

+According to a 2021 Chatham House survey, "63% of Belarusians believe that abortion should be legal in most or all cases", however "this number has fallen from 75% in Belarus since November of 2020".